 A 33-year-old man presented to urology with a two-month history of abdominal and perineal pain, constipation, and voiding dysfunction (dysuria, frequency, urgency, poor stream).
-The patient received initial antibiotic treatment for presumed prostatitis, and was referred to urology when the therapy was unresponsive.
+The patient received initial antibiotic treatment for presumed prostatitis and was referred to urology when the therapy was unresponsive.
 He had no previous past medical or surgical history, was a lifetime non-smoker, and had no prior radiation exposure.
-In the clinic, digital rectal examination demonstrated a large prostate mass and bladder ultrasound demonstrated significant urinary retention (>1L), which necessitated relief via Foley catheterization.
-The following investigations were all within normal limits: prostate specific antigen (PSA 0.88ng/mL), creatinine, urine microscopy, culture, and urine cytology.
+In the clinic, digital rectal examination demonstrated a large prostate mass and bladder ultrasound demonstrated significant urinary retention (>1 L), which necessitated relief via Foley catheterization.
+The following investigations were all within normal limits: prostate specific antigen (PSA, 0.88 ng/mL), creatinine, urine microscopy, culture, and urine cytology.
 Flexible cystoscopy revealed a large mass protruding from the bladder trigone.
-Urgent computed tomography of the pelvis showed a 12.8 x 10.2 x 16.8 cm necrotic mass appearing to arise from the prostate, multiple pathologically enlarged lymph nodes, and a 2.7 cm osteolytic lesion in left iliac bone.
-(Fig. 1) No other lesions suspicious for metastases were identified.
-A transrectal ultrasound-guided (TRUS) biopsy revealed high grade (FNCLCC grade 2 of 3) undifferentiated (spindle cell) sarcoma.
-(Fig. 2) Pathologic ancillary tests revealed markers that were diffusely positive (CD99), focally positive (CK18, CD56, S100, MyoD1, myogenin) and negative (desmin, caldesmon, smooth muscle actin, CD3, CD20, CD34, CD45, CD117, TdT, AE1/AE3, CAM5.2, EMA, estrogen receptor, progersterone receptor, WT-1, Neuron-specific enolase, synaptophysin, chromogranin A).
-FISH (Vysis - https://www.molecular.abbott) was negative for an EWSR1 gene rearrangement.
-TruSight FNA Fusion Panel (https://illumina.com) showed no actionable fusion genes.
-A subsequent biopsy of the iliac bone showed a similar appearing tumour in keeping with a metastasis.
+Urgent computed tomography of the pelvis showed a 12.8x10.2x16.8 cm necrotic mass appearing to arise from the prostate, multiple pathologically enlarged lymph nodes, and a 2.7 cm osteolytic lesion in left iliac bone (Fig. 1).
+No other lesions suspicious for metastases were identified.
+A transrectal ultrasound-guided (TRUS) biopsy revealed high-grade (FNCLCC grade 2 of 3) undifferentiated (spindle-cell) sarcoma (Fig. 2).
+Pathological ancillary tests revealed markers that were diffusely positive (CD99), focally positive (CK18, CD56, S100, MyoD1, myogenin) and negative (desmin, caldesmon, smooth muscle actin, CD3, CD20, CD34, CD45, CD117, TdT, AE1/AE3, CAM5.2, EMA, estrogen receptor, progersterone receptor, WT-1, neuron-specific enolase, synaptophysin, chromogranin A).
+FISH was negative for an EWSR1 gene rearrangement.
+TruSight FNA Fusion Panel showed no actionable fusion genes.
+A subsequent biopsy of the iliac bone showed a similar-appearing tumor in keeping with a metastasis.

-The case was presented at multidisciplinary sarcoma rounds and the tumour was viewed as unresectable.
-After admission to the hospital with a pain crisis, the mass effect of the tumour had progressed to large bowel obstruction and bilateral hydronephrosis , which was managed with diverting colostomy and bilateral nephrostomy tubes.
+The case was presented at multidisciplinary sarcoma rounds and the tumor was viewed as unresectable.
+After admission to the hospital with a pain crisis, the mass effect of the tumor had progressed to large bowel obstruction and bilateral hydronephrosis, which was managed with diverting colostomy and bilateral nephrostomy tubes.
 He also developed bilateral foot drop with grade 0 ankle dorsiflexion and eversion, presumed to be iliac lymph nodes impinging on the lumbosacral plexus.
 Neurology recommended conservative management with ankle-foot orthosis and physiotherapy.
 Inpatient palliative care was actively involved throughout admission to optimize pain control with opioids.

-Due to worsening symptoms, the patient was transferred to the regional cancer centre to facilitate inpatient radiotherapy.
-Eight weeks after diagnosis, re-imaging showed significant increases in size of the primary tumour (14.4 x 18.6 x 29.5 cm), lymph nodes, and osteolytic lesion; additionally, new sub-centimeter lung lesions and para-aortic lymph nodes were identified.
-(Fig. 3) In total, he received 10 fractions of radiotherapy, followed by chemotherapy (6 cycles capecitabine, 1 cycle doxorubicin).
-After developing sepsis, chemotherapy was discontinued and comfort measures were undertaken at a hospice facility.
+Due to worsening symptoms, the patient was transferred to the regional cancer center to facilitate inpatient radiotherapy.
+Eight weeks after diagnosis, re-imaging showed significant increases in size of the primary tumor (14.4x18.6x29.5 cm), lymph nodes, and osteolytic lesion; additionally, new sub-centimeter lung lesions and para-aortic lymph nodes were identified (Fig. 3).
+In total, he received 10 fractions of radiotherapy, followed by chemotherapy (six cycles capecitabine, one cycle doxorubicin).
+After developing sepsis, chemotherapy was discontinued, and comfort measures were undertaken at a hospice facility.
 Unfortunately, he passed away within six months of his initial presentation.